yudai/gotty/README.md

 ## Architecture

-GoTTY uses [xterm.js](https://xtermjs.org/) and [hterm](https://groups.google.com/a/chromium.org/forum/#!forum/chromium-hterm) to run a JavaScript based terminal on web browsers.
+GoTTY uses [xterm.js](https://xtermjs.org/) to run a JavaScript based terminal on web browsers.
 GoTTY itself provides a websocket server that simply relays output from the TTY to clients and receives input from clients and forwards it to the TTY.
-This hterm + websocket idea is inspired by [Wetty](https://github.com/krishnasrinivas/wetty).
+This xterm + websocket idea is inspired by [Wetty](https://github.com/krishnasrinivas/wetty).

 ## Alternatives